gksander/react-native-turbo-styles/docs/docs/overrides.md

 };
 ```

 One important thing to note here is this bit: `as ConstraintOverride<'w'>`.
 TS template literal types can't infer from string template literal values.
-That is, `w:[${rectWidth}]` is "too hard" for TS to understand as an override here, so we have to help TS out a bit and declare that we're overriding.
+That is, `w:[${Math.round(rectWidth)}]` is "too hard" for TS to understand as an override here, so we have to help TS out a bit and declare that we're overriding.
 This is only needed when your override value is a template literal value, but simple string literals don't need this (e.g., `w:[57.3]` is just fine).